supreethteddy/virtuteambot/README.md

 # VirtuTeams Auto Sign-In Bot

-Automated browser bot that signs into VirtuTeams and clicks the "Sign In" button for time tracking every weekday at 9:50 AM IST.
+Automated browser bot that signs into VirtuTeams and clicks the "Sign In" button for time tracking.
+Supports multiple users with individual schedules and a web-based control panel for easy management.

 ## 🚀 Cloud Deployment Options